 Reading Order (Tags)

 Tags are labels that define the different types of content in the document.
 They make PDFs usable with screen readers, and it’s often necessary to fix tagging issues before other accessibility problems can be solved.
 If your file has tagging issues, they will show up as “Tagged PDF” in the “Document” tab of the Accessibility Checker.

-To fix this issue, access the tag icon from the Navigation Pane (toolbar on the left side of the window).
-If it isn’t visible, right click on an empty part of the Navigation Pane and select the tag icon from the list that appears.
-A list of the tags in the file will be displayed, though in some cases, there may not be any tags in the document.
+To fix this problem, select the tag icon in the Navigation Pane (the toolbar on the left side of the window).
+If it isn’t visible, right-click on an empty part of the Navigation Pane and select the tag icon from the list that appears.
+A list of the tags in the file will be displayed (there may not be any tags in the document).

 To create or reorder tags, open the Accessibility Tool, and choose “Reading Order” from the menu that appears on the right side of the screen.

-With the “Reading Order” window open, highlight the desired section of the document, then choose the proper button to add a tag.
-For example, images should be tagged using the “Figure” button, tables should be tagged using the “Table” button, and paragraph level text should be tagged using the “Text/Paragraph” button.
-As content is tagged, a tag will appear in the Navigation Pane.
-You want to make sure that the tags are in the correct reading order, or the order a reader will go through the document.
+With the “Reading Order” window open, highlight a section of the document, then choose the proper button to add a tag.
+For example, images should be tagged using the “Figure” button, tables should be tagged using the “Table” button, and paragraph-level text should be tagged using the “Text/Paragraph” button.

-Tagging tables will help screen readers identify the tables that are found in the document, but sometimes further steps need to be taken to properly identify the various parts of the tables, such as headers.
+Tagging any tables in a document will help screen readers identify them, but further steps should be taken to properly identify the various parts of the tables, such as headers.
 If these steps aren’t taken, issues will appear in the accessibility checker under the “Tables” tab as “Headers” and “Summary.”

-To fix header problems, open the “Reading Order” tool and ensure that the table is tagged as a table.
+To fix table header problems, open the “Reading Order” tool and ensure that the table is tagged as a table.
 Next, click the “Table Editor” button, found near the center of the “Reading Order” window.
 Highlight the table headers, then right-click and choose “Table Cell Properties.”
-A window will open, where you change the “Type” from “Data Cell” to “Header Cell.”
+In the window that opens, change the “Type” from “Data Cell” to “Header Cell.”
 Finally, click “OK.”

 Unless lists are formatted correctly, screen readers will read them as regular text.
 To prevent this, the tagging must be manually changed.
-You can watch a video walkthrough from KSU for how to fix those.
+Watch this video walkthrough from KSU to learn how to fix those.
 The process involves tagging the entire list with a “List” tag, then tagging each individual list item with a “list item” tag.